fleschutz/PowerShell/Docs/open-google-stadia.md

 ## open-google-stadia.ps1 - Opens Google Stadia

-This script launches the Web browser with the Google Stadia website.
+This PowerShell script launches the Web browser with the Google Stadia website.

 ## Parameters
 ```powershell